danbev/learning-nodejs/README.md

 `EmbedderGraph` is a graph that contains node object (embedder) and V8 objects

 ### CodeCache
 There is a new feature in node where a code cache can be utilized for builtins.
-Note that these are the builtins that node provides, that is the one located in the lib directory.
+Note that these are the builtins that node provides, that is the ones located in the lib directory.

 Just to keep things clear, there is an action named js2c which transforms the JavaScript source code in the `lib` directory into C byte arrays.
 These are then available in the Node.js binary.
 The output of the js2c action is a c++ file named `out/Release/obj/gen/node_javascript.cc`.
 There was previously a placeholder for this in `src/node_javascript.cc` but not anymore.

 So when is `LoadJavaScriptSource()` called?
 There is a GYP action named mkcodecache which is a dependency on the node target.